zjkmxy/zjkmxy.github.io/_posts/2020-11-24-chess-picking.md

 We can prove this is the only graph.
 - If there is a cycle of length $c< n+1$, then the rest $2n-c$ elements will have only $n-c+1$ edges.
   Thus, there exists at least $n-1$ nodes that does not have an outgoing edge.
-  Pick the $c$ nodes from the cycle and $n-c$ nodes with 0 degree, and we get a cut.
+  Pick the $c$ nodes from the cycle and $n-c$ nodes with 0 outgoing degree, and we get a cut.
-- If there is no cycle at all, i.e. forest, then we can simply sort nodes in the topological order and take the last $n$ ones.
+- If there is no cycle at all, e.g. forest, then we can simply sort nodes in the topological order and take the last $n$ ones.

 Thus, $\|M/A\| = 1$.
 A (somehow) surprising result.